msaleh28/gold-bar-algorithm/README.md

 For my algorithm, I used Selenium, a Python package used for web script automation.
 I used the provided website http://sdetchallenge.fetch.com/ and wrote an automated script to guess the fake bar.

 To run this program, you must install a Python Conda environment.
 This is necessary in order to install the Python Selenium package.
+You must also have Google Chrome installed.

 We will need Conda in Python 3.9 to run this program.
 In your environment, you may follow this website to install (https://saturncloud.io/blog/how-to-install-python-39-with-conda-a-guide-for-data-scientists/).